The Secret Life of Plant Perception

-- Plants can even communicate with other organisms, like the mushroom (for example trees can communicate with each other across distances by passing messages through their roots via mushrooms).
-So not only is a plant reacting to its environment via its senses, some are capable of interspecies communication.
+- Plants can even communicate with other organisms, like the mushroom.
+For example, trees communicate with each other across distances by passing messages through their roots and along underground webs of fungal growth.
+So, not only is a plant reacting to its environment via its senses, some are capable of interspecies communication.

 Do trees communicate?
-You know how mushrooms look like brains.
-Turns out they can sort of act like brains too.
+Do you know how some mushrooms look like brains?
+It turns out they can act like brains too.

-All this behavior and technology all generally serves the same function, to aid in survival.
+This behavior and technology serve the same function, to aid in survival.
 Thus, it is all likely explained as being a product of evolution.
-Those plants who can react to the sun and grow toward the light survive and thrive, those who can communicate with other trees via a mushroom and sense far-away danger survive, etc.
+Those plants which can react to the sun and grow toward the light survive and thrive; those which can communicate with trees via a mushroom web and sense far-away danger survive, etc.

-The better an organism can react, the better it can survive, the better an organism can cooperate, the better it can survive, and sometimes (as we know from toxic plants and people), sometimes the better a thing can defend itself or go on the offense, the better it can survive too.
+The better an organism can react, the better it can survive.
+The better an organism can cooperate, the better it can survive.
+As we know from toxic plants and people, sometimes the better a thing can defend itself or go on the offense, the better it can survive too.

 Are plants conscious?

 FACT: Plants can also respond to pain.
-When grass is cut it sends out a distress hormone to tell other grass to watch out.
+When grass is cut, it sends out a distress hormone to tell other grass to watch out.
 Yes, the smell of fresh cut grass is the smell of fear and terror.
 Why does it smell so good you ask?
-I think you know the answer, same reason you like salad, because you are a bad person.
+I think you know the answer.
+It’s the same reason you like a salad; you are a bad person.